PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

-# Workshop 1 - Solidity & Smart Contract :open_book:
+# Workshop 1 - Solidity & Smart Contract 📖

 During this workshop, you will create a smart contract that can run onto the Ethereum Virtual Machine.
 You'll achieve this in 4 steps : write, compile, test & deploy the contract.